Ovid/zen-of-test-suites/README.md

 What I find particularly curious is that we accept this state of affairs.
 Even a back-of-the-envelope calculation can quickly show significant productivity benefits that will pay off in the long run by taking care of our test suite.
-[I once reduced a test suite's run time from one hour and twenty minutes down to twelve minutes](http://www.slideshare.net/Ovid/turbo-charged-test-suites-presentation) (*Note: today I use a saner approach that results in similar or greater
+[I once reduced a sample test suite's run time from one hour and twenty minutes down to twelve minutes](http://www.slideshare.net/Ovid/turbo-charged-test-suites-presentation) (*Note: today I use a saner approach that results in similar or greater